17,99 €

 Autorenporträt

-Álvaro Enrigue is a Mexican writer who was a Cullman Center Fellow and a Fellow at the Princeton University Program in Latin American Studies.
-He has taught at New York University, Princeton University, the University of Maryland, and Columbia University.
-His work has appeared in The New York Times, n+1, London Review of Books, and El País, among others.
-His books include Sudden Death, and have been awarded the Herralde Prize, the Barcelona Prize, and the Poniatowska Prize.
-He lives in New York with his family and teaches Latin American Literature at Hofstra University.
+Álvaro Enrigue is a Mexican writer whose most recent novel is Sudden Death.
+His work has appeared in The New York Times, the London Review of Books, El País, and n+1, among other publications.
+His books have been awarded the Herralde Prize, the Barcelona Prize, and the Poniatowska Prize.
+A former Fellow at the Cullman Center and at Princeton University, he teaches Latin American Literature at Hofstra University and lives with his family in New York City.
 Natasha Wimmer's translations include Álvaro Enrigue's Sudden Death, Nona Fernández's Space Invaders and The Twilight Zone, and Roberto Bolaño's The Savage Detectives and 2666.
 She lives in Brooklyn, New York.

 Rezensionen